mhuzaifadev/mhuzaifadev/README.md

 - 💼 Connect with me on LinkedIn: [linkedin.com/in/mhuzaifadev](https://linkedin.com/in/mhuzaifadev) 🤝🔗
 - 🥅 **2023 Goals:** Secure a remote job, **enroll in MS in AI or CS,** conquer 100 Day Code Challenge and organize free mega events 💪🎯📚
 - 💡 Available for Individual & Startup Consultation—let's turn your ideas into reality! 💡🚀
-- Fun fact: 75% of Repositories are private - They're open source but in experimental deployments.
+- Fun fact: Half of my Repositories are private - They're open source but in experimental deployments.

 <br>
  <div align = "center">